papadanku/ArtificialFX/README.md

 ## Installation for GPT4All

 Use GPT4All to run your AI assistant locally, without needing an internet connection.
-Follow this guide to set up ShaderCell's ReShadeFX capabilities.
+Follow this guide to set up ShaderCells's ReShadeFX capabilities.

 ### Step 1: Prepare the Application